vanngocphv/CameraShake_Unity/README.md

 ```

 #### Cinemachine Shake:
-This shake need setting alot:
+This shake need to set a lot:
 - Create a Impluse Listener for Virtual Camera
 - Create a Source that will holder the Impluse Source.
 In Source, set Impluse Type to Legacy, and create a new Raw Signal <br />
 ![Impluse Source Setting](./Image/ImpluseSourceSetting.png)